select/learn-web-development/src/css-lesson-3.md

-title: CSS Lesson 3 - Cascading Style Sheets basics
+title: CSS Lesson 3 - Cascade and the battle for specificity
 author:
   name: Falko Krause
   github: select